caozrich/Etherium_Blockchain_Phishing-_Detection_APP-KNN/README.md

 https://drive.google.com/file/d/1Gm_UUo8ijopbgOrRNGiTIbtPXzdn0_Or/view?usp=share_link

-**Usage**:simply double-click on the MyProgram.exe file and follow the on-screen instructions.
+**Usage**: simply double-click on the Ether_Phishing_Classifier.exe file and follow the on-screen instructions.

+## Known issues

+- when executing, the dataset preprocessing procedure is carried out, and the KNN training, so it may take time to open depending on your system specs.
+- The file weight is 230mb due to the compression of the required data science libraries.

 ## Libs used:
 * scikit-learn==1.2.1